jack-thomas/recipes.jackthomas.io/_drafts/mac-and-cheese-crock-pot.md

 Jodi Thomas > Jack Thomas (heavily rewritten with simplified method and a whole box of macaroni)

 ## Comments

+#### 2025-11-29 (Jack)

+I'm moving this back to drafts.
+I want to find a better separation between classic mac and cheese (with a roux/béchamel/mornay sauce) and this crock pot version.

 #### 2021-06-27 (Jack)